tonesfrantz/tic-tac-toe-knee/README.md

     -   git commited as "toggle"

 -   Assign either X or O to player 1 and 2.

+    -   git commited as "toggle"

 -   Keep track of which tile has X or O.

+    -   git commited as "toggle"

 -   stop tile from being clicked twice.

+    -   git commited as "toggle"

 -   compare 3 in a row to compare for a win.

+        - managed to compare 3 in a row, but a few bugs.
+Will have to rethink the logic.
+        - got commit "three in a row"

 -   End game once winner is reached
 -   Reset game.

 4. Look at Bonus material

+-   Add player name and functional button.
+-
 -   Create multiple game score board
 -   Allow option to input time limit.
 -   Add web audio and API sounds